A: Si, hay consejeros que hablan español.

 A: Some programs offer classes in the evening and on weekends.
 Check with your academic or admissions counselor to see which programs have classes available in the evening and on weekends.

 A: The Buffalo EOC is an academic and workforce development institution open to individuals falling within specific federal income levels.
 Therefore, there is no tuition.
 Students enrolled in Allied Health programs will incur a cost for scrubs/uniforms and other associated items; however, there are partner agencies that may cover these costs if you qualify.

-A: The Buffalo EOC structures their classes around quarters throughout the academic school year.
+A: The Buffalo EOC classess stereotypically begin in August, October, January and March.
 To find out the start of your desired program contact a member of admissions at (716)645-1900.

 A: All of the programs at the Buffalo EOC are unique in course length.
 Registered Medical Assisting and Dental Assisting are 9 month programs.
 Medical Billing and Coding and Central Sterilization Technician are 20 weeks.
 For our academic programs such as High School Equivalency and English as a Second Language the program lengths are determined by student retention, student success, and aptitude.
 Please note some programs are offered multiple times within the same academic school year.